 - birth family characteristics (e.g., birth order, sibling sex composition, age differences, twinning, number of siblings);

-- parental and grandparent characteristics (e.g., age, race, occupation, education, and birth state or country from the censuses);
+- multi-generational family characteristics (e.g., age, race, occupation, education, and birth state or country of parents and grandparents from the censuses);

 - own economic and demographic outcomes (wages, employment, occupation, birth state or country, education from the 1940 census);